Proven Ways to Fix There Was A Problem Parsing the Package

 Android repair tool to fix all android system issues in one click

-- Simple, clean and user-friendly interface
+- Simple, clean, and user-friendly interface

-- Absolutely no technical knowledge required
+- No technical knowledge required

 - Easy one-click repair to fix ‘there is a problem parsing the package’ error